advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_8.md

 Cache has a significant impact on performance, and maintaining cache-friendliness primarily involves the following principles:

 1. **Sequential Memory Access:** Access memory data sequentially whenever possible.
 Sequential access benefits cache efficiency.
 For example, algorithms like direct insertion sort, which operate on small data sets, are highly cache-friendly.
+2. **Ensuring Cache-Friendly Code**: Whether frequently accessed functions are inlined, if there is code that hinders inlining, and if switch statements are used appropriately—all these factors can affect the cache friendliness of the code.
-2.  **Avoid False Sharing:** False sharing occurs when different threads modify parts of the same cache line simultaneously, leading to frequent cache invalidations and performance degradation.
+3. **Avoid False Sharing:** False sharing occurs when different threads modify parts of the same cache line simultaneously, leading to frequent cache invalidations and performance degradation.
 This often happens when different members of the same struct are modified by different threads concurrently.

 False sharing is a well-known problem in multiprocessor systems, causing performance degradation in multi-threaded programs running in such environments.
 The figure below shows an example of false sharing.